 - Test your plan: employees should be involved and training needs should be addressed.
 It is essential for the plan to be reviewed regularly

 - Consider if you are ready for all eventualities

-For details, see Business continuity planning on GOV.UK.
+See Business continuity planning on GOV.UK for details.